majkamichal/naivebayes/README.md

 popular Naïve Bayes classifier.
 It was developed and is now maintained based on three principles: it should be efficient, user friendly and written in `Base R`.
-The last implies no dependencies, however, it neither denies nor interferes with the first as many functions from the `Base R` distribution use highly efficient routines programmed in lower level languages, such as `C` or `FORTRAN`.
+The last implies no dependencies, however, it neither denies nor interferes with being efficient as many functions from the `Base R` distribution use highly efficient routines programmed in lower level languages, such as `C` or `FORTRAN`.
 In fact, the `naivebayes` package utilizes only such functions for resource-intensive calculations.

-Currently, `naivebayes` supports following class conditional distributions: categorical distribution for discrete features, Poisson distribution for non-negative integer (counts) features and Gaussian distribution or kernel density estimation for continuous features.
+Currently, the general function `naive_bayes()` supports following class conditional distributions:

+  - categorical distribution for discrete features
+  - Poisson distribution for non-negative integers
+  - Gaussian distribution for continuous features
+  - non-parametrically estimated densities via Kernel Density Estimation for continuous features

+In addition to that specialized functions are available which implement
+specifically:

+  - Bernoulli Naive Bayes via `bernoulli_naive_bayes()`
+  - Multinomial Naive Bayes via `multinomial_naive_bayes()`
+  - Poisson Naive Bayes via `poisson_naive_bayes()`
+  - Gaussian Naive Bayes via `gaussian_naive_bayes()`
+  - Non-Parametric Naive Bayes via `nonparametric_naive_bayes()`

+Also few helper functions are provided that are supposed to improve the user experience.
+The `naive_bayes()` function is also available through the excellent `Caret` package.

 ## 2\.
 Installation